 What is a Plea Bargain

-A plea bargain is a process in which a criminal defendant and the prosecution reach a mutual decision on guilt in a criminal case.
+As any plea bargain lawyer Arlington, TX will tell you, a plea bargain is a process in which a criminal defendant and the prosecution reach a mutual decision on guilt in a criminal case.
 Subject to court approval, a plea bargain often aims to satisfactorily meet a prosecutor’s punishment demands with an agreement.

 How Does a Basic Plea Bargain Work?